 An incomplete grade may be requested by a student who is progressing satisfactorily in a course, but for reasons beyond his/her control (e.g., illness, employment, death in the family), has not completed all requirements for the course when final grades are submitted by the instructor.
 An incomplete grade may not be used to allow a student extra time to avoid failing a course.

-During the fall and spring semesters, the student may submit an incomplete grade request on an Incomplete Grade Form to the instructor by the end of the sixteenth week of the semester, but no earlier than the thirteenth week.
+During the fall and spring semesters, the student may request an incomplete grade to their instructor by the end of the sixteenth week of the semester, but no earlier than the thirteenth week.

-During the summer semester, alternative schedules govern the incomplete grade request process.
-In the five-week summer terms, the student may submit an incomplete grade request in the fourth or fifth week; in the eight-week summer terms, the student may submit the incomplete grade request in the sixth, seventh, or eighth week.
-Forms are available from the Student Service Center.
-If the instructor approves the request, he/she will forward the form to the Office of Admissions/Records for inclusion in the student’s personal record.
-The Office of Admissions/Records will forward copies to the student, the instructor, and the appropriate dean.
+During the summer term, alternative schedules govern the incomplete grade request process.
+In the five-week summer terms, the student may request an incomplete grade in the fourth or fifth week; in the eight-week summer terms, the student may request an incomplete grade in the sixth, seventh, or eighth week.

-The student must complete all conditions established by the instructor, as listed on the Incomplete Grade Form, by the end of the following academic semester.
-(A student receiving an incomplete grade at the end of spring or summer semester must complete all conditions by the end of the following fall semester.)
+The student must complete all conditions established by the instructor by the end of the following academic semester.
+(A student receiving an incomplete grade at the end of spring or summer terms must complete all conditions by the end of the following fall semester.)
 Upon the student’s completion of these conditions, the instructor will change the incomplete grade to the earned final grade.
 If the student fails to complete the necessary conditions within the prescribed time limit, the incomplete grade will automatically be changed to an “F” grade on the student’s record.

 Deans are authorized to convert an incomplete grade into a final grade in cases where instructors have severed connections with the college.